Crescent Gold & Diamonds ring selection

 However, the low clarity grades, lack of transparency over the ‘cut’ grading of their diamonds (which is the biggest factor that determines a diamond’s sparkle) is a red flag and the lack of value compared to online only retailers means that it’s hard to recommend them.

-Overall, I would recommend that you always consider visiting my recommended website Brilliant Earth to choose a higher quality diamond at a lower price – it just makes sense.
+Overall, I would recommend that you always consider visiting my recommended website Ecksand to choose a higher quality diamond at a lower price – it just makes sense.

 Pros